kevin-smets/caml/README.md

 ### Variables

-Caml has interpolation / variables support.
-Variables used in the caml configuration needs to be in the following form:
+CAML has interpolation / variables support.
+Variables used in the CAML configuration needs to be in the following form:

 ```
 a: